Learning in repeated auctions: Sealed-bid auctions

 \section{Sealed-bid auctions}

 In a sealed-bid auction bidders privately send their bid to the seller.
-This class of auctions excludes the well-known ascending auction where bidders can observe bids from other bidders and progressively accept to increase their bid until only one bidder remains.
-On the other hand, if bidders' valuations are independent, there exists a strategic-equivalence between the ascending auction and a classical sealed-bid auction which is called the \emph{second-price auction}, introduced below along with another classical sealed bid auction, the \emph{first-price auction}.
+We present below two of the most well-known sealed-bid auctions, the \emph{second-price} and the \emph{first-price} auctions.
+This class of auctions does not include the well-known - in popular culture - ascending auction, a.k.a., English auction, where bidders can observe bids from other bidders and progressively choose to increase their bids until only one bidder remains.
+On the other hand, if bidders' valuations are independent, there exists a strategic-equivalence between the ascending and the second-price auction.